ziur/sdfc-idea/_docs/credentials.md

 }
 ```

+In this file is saved all credentials with respective fields.
+It should be located into project directory or user home directory as priority use file that is in project directory.

 ## 1.1.2 AddCredential task

 This task adds a new credential into credentials.dat located in user home directory.
 There are two ways to add credentials one is by console another one is by parameters.